cornishcoder1/the_paper_lounge/README.md

 # Bugs

 ## Fixed
 - Initial deployment to Heroku failed
     - Upon opening the app in Heroku for the first time after initial deployment, an Application Error was presented.
 By using the 'heroku logs --tail' command in the terminal, I was able to determine that I had written my application name in the wrong format in Line 1 of the Procfile (I had included underscores in the wsgi file name).
 I corrected the filename to 'thepaperlounge.wsgi' and upon re-opening the app after commiting the change, the Django successful install page was displayed.

+- Ability to like a review failed
+    - Upon attempting to like a review, I was taken to an error page which stated that 'reverse' was an undefined variable.
+Upon checking the views.py file, I realised that I had forgotten to import the 'reverse' django shortcut.
+Once I had added the import to the top of the file (line 1), I was able to like a review without error.

 ## Unfixed